-This works with as little as 1/2 cup fruit.
-In that case, use a ramekin.
+The formula works with as little as 1/2 cup fruit.
+For small amounts, use a ramekin.
 I had about 2 1/2 cups fruit, so I used a deep 8-inch round baker.
 Of course you can use a pie dish, or even a cast-iron skillet.
 A standard 9 and 10-inch pie plate will need about 2 pounds of cut fruit, and it is for that amount that the recipe is written below.

-2 teaspoons or more sugar, depending on sweetness of fruit, plus more for top
+2 tablespoons or more sugar, depending on sweetness of fruit, plus more for top

 Pinches of any spices that would compliment (cinnamon, ginger, cardamom, nutmeg, etc.)